Whai123/Twealth/replit.md

 ## Authentication & Authorization

 Twealth uses Replit OAuth (OpenID Connect) for authentication, with PostgreSQL-backed session management, role-based access control for groups, and protected API endpoints.
 User creation occurs automatically upon first login.
-The upsertUser method handles duplicate email scenarios by checking for existing users by both ID and email, updating existing records when found to prevent unique constraint violations during OIDC authentication.
+The upsertUser method handles duplicate email scenarios by checking for existing users by both ID and email.
+When an existing user is found by email (but with a different OIDC ID), the system preserves the original user's ID to prevent foreign key constraint violations on related tables like chat_conversations.
+Updates use SQL template literals to avoid TypeScript type mismatches.

 ## Development & Build